 1. San Diego, California

 Who doesn’t love Cali?
 Overall, arthritis sufferers tend to prefer warm, dry climates.
 This may be because of how humidity and cold affect the joints.
 San Diego is a good option if you prefer to live near the sea and somewhere that has less levels of barometric pressure.
-A warmer, dry climate may help with your pain levels and inflammation, as well as reduce the need for medication.
-The downside is that this area can wind up being pretty pricey.
+A warmer, dry climate may help with your pain levels and inflammation.
+Also it may reduce the need for medication.
+The downside is that this area can wind up being pretty pricy.

 2. Phoenix, Arizona